Anne Bradstreet: Life

-Both Anne's father and her husband were instrumental in the founding of Harvard University in 1636.
-Two of her sons were graduates, Samuel (Class of 1653) and Simon (Class of 1660).
-In October 1997, the Harvard community dedicated a gate in memory of her as America's first published poet (see last paragraph below).
-The Bradstreet Gate is located next to Canaday Hall, the newest dormitory in Harvard Yard.
+Both Anne's father and her husband were instrumental in the founding of Harvard University in 1636; her father was a founder, and her husband an overseer.
+Two of her sons, Samuel (class of 1653) and Simon (c/o 1660), were graduates.
+In October 1997, the Harvard community dedicated a gate in memory of her as America's first published poet.
+The gate was dedicated on the 25th anniversary of women being allowed in the Harvard Yard dorms.
+The Bradstreet Gate is located next to Canaday Hall in Harvard Yard.

 In 1650, Rev. John Woodbridge had The Tenth Muse Lately Sprung Up in America composed by "A Gentlewoman from Those Parts" published in London, making Anne the first female poet ever published in both England and the New World.
 On July 10, 1666, their North Andover family home burned (see "Works" below) in a fire that left the Bradstreets homeless and with few personal belongings.
+Recent archaeological excavation may have located the site of this homestead, which had been the subject of uncertainty over the centuries.
 By then, Anne's health was slowly failing.
 She suffered from tuberculosis and had to deal with the loss of cherished relatives.
 But her will remained strong and as a reflection of her religious devotion and knowledge of the Bible, she found peace in the firm belief that her daughter-in-law Mercy and her grandchildren were in heaven.

 Anne Bradstreet died on September 16, 1672, in North Andover, Massachusetts, at the age of 60.
 The precise location of her grave is uncertain but many historians believe her body is in the Old Burying Ground at Academy Road and Osgood Street in North Andover.
-In 1676, four years after the death of Anne, Simon Bradstreet married for a second time to a lady also named Anne (Gardiner).
-In 1697 Simon died and was buried in Salem.
+In 1676, four years after the death of Anne, Simon Bradstreet married for a second time to a woman also named Anne (Gardiner).
+In 1697, Simon died and was buried in Salem.
 This area of the Merrimack Valley is today described as "The Valley of the Poets."

 A marker in the North Andover cemetery commemorates the 350th anniversary (2000) of the publishing of The Tenth Muse in London in 1650.
 That site and the Bradstreet Gate at Harvard, the memorial and pamphlets inside the Ipswich Public Library in Ipswich, MA, as well as the Bradstreet Kindergarten in North Andover may be the only places in America honoring her memory.
-As of 2015, the Bradstreet Kindergarten was torn down in North Andover.
-In the fall of 2018, The Anne Bradstreet Early Childhood Center was opened near Massachusetts Avenue in North Andover.
-Housing both preschool and kindergarten, the Anne Bradstreet ECC replaced the aged building named for her that had been on Main Street.